-The practical role performing arts plays in a well-rounded holistic educational experience has been the subject of much debate over the years.
+The practical role performing arts plays in a well-rounded educational experience has endured much debate over the years.
 It’s refreshing to see that it is receiving more attention than it has in the past.
 Educators are more aware of its intrinsic value in curriculums across the world.
-It’s more than just role-playing or doing a little dance; it’s about learning versatile, transferable life skills that matter.
+It’s more than just role-playing or doing a little dance; it’s about learning versatile and transferable life skills that matter.

-Besides the fact that it’s fun and challenging, it builds habits of mind that are essential to living well and weathering the adversities of everyday life.
+Besides the fact that it’s fun and challenging, performing arts builds habits of mind that are essential to living well and weathering the adversities of life.
 It hones our creativity and intelligence, fosters our compassion, and brings a higher understanding of humanity to our awareness.
 Performers have to be critical thinkers, problem solvers, and good listeners.

-In this article, we’ll talk about 6 life skills that are developed by performing arts when students are willing to apply themselves to its enriching experiences.
-First, however, let’s hear from some advocates on why this subject deserves attention in our students’ education journeys.
+In this article, we’ll talk about 6 life skills developed by performing arts when students are willing to apply themselves to its enriching experiences.
+First, however, let’s hear from some advocates on why this subject deserves attention in our students’ education.

 Voices on Performing Arts